AdonayTeshome/CC-documentation/README.md

 The Credit Commons Protocol is designed to allow the development of a 'Credit Commons' - but is not itself such a thing - any more than 'the internet protocol' known as IP *is* 'the internet*.

-A 'Credit Commons' describes a set of federated ledgers, forming a ' fractal tree', where the ledgers constituting the trunk, branches and twigs function as 'mutual credit' exchanges, while the leaves, by contrast, can be anything they wish to be - anything from a single person, to a gift-economy collective, to a football team, to a blockchain, to a business or group of businesses, to a megacorporation.
+A 'Credit Commons' describes a set of federated ledgers, forming a 'fractal tree', where the ledgers constituting the trunk, branches and twigs function as 'mutual credit' exchanges, while the leaves, by contrast, can be anything they wish to be - anything from a single person, to a gift-economy collective, to a football team, to a blockchain, to a business or group of businesses, to a megacorporation.

 The only thing any of these needs to do to participate in the Credit Commons is to find a ledger which it wishes to be a member of, and which will accept it as a member.